sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 **completely crossed**, it turns out that there are an equal number of people in each group.
 In other words, we have a **balanced** design.
-In this section I will talk about how to analyse data from balanced designs, since thit is the simplest case.
+In this section I will talk about how to analyse data from balanced designs, since this is the simplest case.
 The story for unbalanced designs is quite tedious, so we will put it to one side for the moment.

 .. _what_hypotheses: